-The 2021 budget amendment includes adjustments for encumbrances carried over from 2020 to 2021.
+The 2021 budget amendment includes adjustments for encumbrances (claim against General Fund balance for an expenditure) carried over from 2020 to 2021.
 These encumbrances, which totaled \$2,543,186, were "rolled over" into the new year even though they were incurred in 2020.
 It is important to consider encumbrances when evaluating available fund balance.
 The City ended 2020 with a General Fund cash balance of \$32.1 million; however, since about \$2.5 million was already encumbered, the available balance was just \$29.6 million.